 That’s up to you!
 There is no ”right“ dance to learn first.
 It depends on where you plan to go dancing, and what kind of music you love to listen to.

 If you’re looking to get out on the town and go social dancing in Santa Fe and Albuquerque, then salsa, swing, or Country-Western might be a good first step.
-If you are interested in dancing for fitness or as a hobby, then you have many options, including the common social dances, the popular Argentine tango, and the more traditional ballroom and Latin dances such as foxtrot, waltz, quickstep, rumba and cha cha.
+If you are interested in dancing for fitness or as a hobby, then you have many options, including the common social dances, the popular Argentine tango, and the more traditional ballroom and Latin dances such as foxtrot, waltz, quickstep, rumba, cha cha, and Argentine tango.

 One of the biggest benefits of your Introductory Lesson is that it helps you narrow your choices.